AntCPLab/OpenCoral/README.md

 The integer bit length defaults to 64.

-Note that in this context integers do not wrap around as expected, so it is the responsibility of the user to make sure that they don't grow too large.
+Note that in this context integers do not wrap around according to the bit integer bit length but the length is used for non-linear computations such as comparison.
+It is the responsibility of the user to make sure that they don't grow too large.
 If necessary `sint.Mod2m()` can be used to wrap around manually.